-Although a cob is a short-legged type of horse or pony with a compact stocky build and large joints, the Traditional Cob is a distinctive breed of cob that was originally bred and kept by the nomadic Traveller / Gypsy community that roamed the British Isles (Ireland and the UK) to pull their Traveller barrel top / Gypsy wagons.
+Whereas cob is a generic term used to describe a short legged type of horse or pony with a compact powerful stocky build and large joints, the Traditional Cob is distinctive breed of cob originally bred and kept by nomadic Traveller / Gypsy community of the British Isles (Ireland and the UK) to pull their Traveller barrel top / Gypsy wagons.